IBM/charts/stable/ibm-mongodb-dev/README.md

 This chart bootstraps a MongoDB deployment on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

+### New in this release

+1. Multi-platform manifest support
+2. Base OS with latest patches

 ## Prerequisites

 - Kubernetes 1.4+ with Beta APIs enabled